The Kidnappers: Critical

+Box office

-The film was based on Neil Paterson's short story "Scotch Settlement", and was the eighth most popular movie at the British box office in 1954.
+The film was the eighth most popular movie at the British box office in 1954.

 According to Kinematograph Weekly the film was a "money maker" at the British box office in 1954.

+Leacock said the film "made its money back in Canada alone."

+Awards

 Both Whiteley and Winter were presented with Honorary Juvenile Acting Oscars for their performances, which had been coached by director Margaret Thomson.
 In addition, the film was nominated for three BAFTA Film Awards and was entered into the 1954 Cannes Film Festival.

+Remake

 A second film based on the same Patterson short story was released in 1990, under the original film's American title (The Little Kidnappers).
 Starring Charlton Heston in the role of Granddaddy, the film was written by Coralee Elliott Testar and shot entirely on location in Nova Scotia.